-Throughout Savannah, Georgia we are exposed to extreme heat during the summer months.
-This head affects everyone outdoors, especially those performing physical actions such as construction workers, athletes, summer campers, and children left in the car.
+This heat affects everyone outdoors, especially those performing physical actions such as construction workers, athletes, summer campers, and children left in the car.
 In fact, the Department of Geosciences and the San Francisco State University discovered 33 total deaths of children left in cars throughout 2012.

 Symptoms of Heat Illness

 Recognizing the symptoms during the onset of a heatstroke may help to avoid having a heatstroke all together.
 These symptoms will typically be noticeable and should be attended to immediately.
 Some of the symptoms of heatstroke include (but are not limited to):

 - Dry Skin